 BVVH is a special place for Anne.
 She first came to the practice as a client in 1990 with a lovely Lurcher named Marble with a badly fractured hind leg.
 The case was complicated and required many progress exams where she and Dr. Moss became very fond of each other.
 That was the beginning of what has turned out to be a wonderful life together.
 They were married in 1994, and she took on the job as Practice Manager in 1995.
+Currently phasing out as Practice Manager, gleaning all her years of knowledge on to Scott.

 Anne grew up living on her family’s farm in Bucks County, where she developed interests in horses and horticulture.
 She has pursued her plant passions by completing two horticultural certificate programs and floral design courses at Longwood Gardens.
 She has enjoyed working in garden centers and, with local florists in the past.